free prenuptial agreement template

 Hudson v.
 Hudson, 408 S.C.
 76, 757 S.E.2d 727 (Ct.
 App.
 2014)

-The Court of Appeals upheld a prenuptial agreement where both spouses waived rights to each other's property and alimony despite the wife having an attorney who was friends with the husband and who merely told her "Husband was a good guy" without discussing details, finding the wife had meaningful choice because she could have chosen not to marry and her financial circumstances at divorce were substantially the same as when she signed.
+The Court of Appeals upheld mutual waivers of alimony and property rights despite the wife using a non-practicing attorney selected by the husband who merely told her "Husband was a good guy" — finding she willingly accepted that counsel, knew of his failure to advise her, was psychologically capable, the mutual terms were not one-sided, and her financial circumstances at divorce were substantially the same as at signing.

 Gilley v.
 Gilley, 327 S.C.
 8, 488 S.E.2d 310 (1997)